 Not on display

-Art historian Ian Warrell notes3 that this sketch was used, together with the verso (D23727), as a preliminary sketch, along with reference to folios 14 verso and 17 recto (D23725, D23730), for Turner’s later watercolour, The Lieutenancy Building at Honfleur, Normandy, c.1832 (Tate D24641; Turner Bequest CCLIX 76).
-The Lieutenancy building is identifiable by its distinctive shape and turrets (for further information, see under folio 14 verso; D23725).
-Turner concentrates on the shape of this building and the crenellated remnants of the city wall below it, as well as on details of the buildings at top right.
+Art historian Ian Warrell notes3 that this sketch was used as a preliminary source (together with the recto, D23726, and with reference to folios 14 verso and 17 recto; D23725, D23730) for Turner’s later watercolour, The Lieutenancy Building at Honfleur, Normandy, c.1832 (Tate D24641; Turner Bequest CCLIX 76).
+The lower sketch is of buildings leading down to the water, with the sea and coastline stretching into the distance on the right, as in Honfleur.

 There is a slight brown splash stain on the right edge of the page.